 Collared pikas can be found in mountainous regions, and they typically inhabit rock slides near areas of vegetation and meadows.
 They use the rocks as protection from high temperatures they experience during the day.

 They are also known as the puma, mountain lion, and catamount.
-The cougar is a solitary, elusive, and mostly nocturnal wildcat.
+The cougar is a solitary, elusive, and primarily nocturnal wildcat.
 Their color is grayish-brown with a white underbody.
 Cougars measure about 2.4 m long (including a long tail) and weigh 53 to 100 kg.

 Cougars are carnivores, with their main diet consisting of deer.
 They will also prey on elk, coyotes, mountain goats, beavers, moose, and wild sheep.
 Smaller cougars will prey on smaller mammals than larger cougars.